ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

   2. Select the CPU model, RAM size, and the number of bare metal servers.
   3. If you select to use vSAN storage, complete the following settings:
       1. Specify the disk type and size for the vSAN capacity disks, and the number of vSAN capacity disks.
-      2. Review the disk size for vSAN cache disks, and the number of vSAN cache disks.
+      2. Review the predefined disk size for vSAN cache disks and the predefined number of vSAN cache disks.
       3. If you want to enable vSAN deduplication and compression, select the **Enable vSAN deduplication and compression** checkbox.
-      4. Review the vSAN summary.
       4. Specify whether to include the vSAN Enterprise license with your purchase or to use your own license.
   4. If you select to use NFS storage, complete the following settings:
       * To add and configure same settings for all file shares, select the **Number of shares**, **Size (GB)**, and **Performance**.
       * To add and configure file shares individually, select the **Configure shares individually** checkbox.
 Then, click **Add shared storage** and select the **Size (GB)** and **Performance** for each file share.
 You must select at least one file share.
   5. Select the private NICs enablement.
   6. Select the uplink speed.
+The 25 Gb option is available for specific data centers only.
   7. Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order new VLANs**.
       * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and the subnets.